Lovinity/wwsu/README.md

 Add a timesheet entry into the system.
  - If the director is present, the add entry will be a clock-out entry.
 If the director is not present, the add entry will be a clock-in entry.
  - Do not use this endpoint for editing; use the edit endpoint for editing entries.
+ - **WARNING:** As of version 5.0.0, this endpoint will require hosts/get authorization.
 #### Request
 | key | criteria |
 |--|--|